Whether it’s living large, over-zealous work habits or an in-flexible attitude to change, they the Embezzler will always let their hands slip.

 Take a potential client we had some time back.
 The business wasn’t doing as well as it had, even adjusted for market conditions.
 So a partner reached out to us.
 He knew he needed help, as did all the other partners.

-We learned during our interview that they had no real inventory system, which included not knowing what anything actually cost.
-They had employee issues.
+We learned during our interview that they had no real inventory system.
+They did not know what anything actually cost.
+The company had employee issues.
 They had internal control issues.
-Let’s just say they had issues, all which we could fix with time and effort.
+Let’s just say they had issues.
+All which we could fix with time and effort.
 All which would have increased top-line revenues and the bottom line.

-Icing on the cake is that they were discussing exit strategies that were anticipated in five to ten years.
-Thus making positive steps necessary now so they could sell their company at a multiple that was respectable based on a value that was real.
+Icing on the cake, they were discussing exit strategies that were anticipated in five to ten years.
+Thus making positive steps necessary now so they could sell their company.
+Sell at a multiple that was respectable based on a value that was real.

 Our problem was we were just unable to move the client along in the sales cycle.
 Calls weren’t being returned and when e-mails were answered by one of the partners they were crass, nasty, derogatory and condescending.